almenscorner/IntuneCD/README.md

 By leveraging IntuneCD, users can streamline their configuration management workflow, ensuring smooth and consistent deployment of settings while maintaining an auditable history of changes.

-# Exciting news 📣
+# Looking for a GUI?
-The front end for IntuneCD has now been released.
-Check it out [here](https://github.com/almenscorner/intunecd-monitor)
+Check out the front end for IntuneCD [here](https://github.com/almenscorner/intunecd-monitor)

 ***